AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

     * Multi-axis robotics
   - * Use ROS, AprilTags, and a multi-axis robot to perform solid sample transfer
 ```

+### ⚖️ Course Assessments and Grading Schema

+This course follows the same ["Course Assessments and Grading Schema"](https://ac-microcourses.readthedocs.io/en/latest/certificate-framework.html#course-assessments-and-grading-schema) format as *Building a "Hello World" for Self-Driving Labs*.

 ## 🧑‍💻 Software development for self-driving labs